Battle of the Santa Cruz Islands: Background

-Although the U.S. now had only one operational carrier, Hornet, in the South Pacific, the Allies still maintained air superiority over the southern Solomon Islands because of their aircraft based at Henderson Field on Guadalcanal.
+Although the US now had only one operational carrier, Hornet, in the South Pacific, the Allies still maintained air superiority over the southern Solomon Islands because of their aircraft based at Henderson Field on Guadalcanal.
 However, at night, when aircraft were not able to operate effectively, the Japanese were able to operate their ships around Guadalcanal almost at will.
 Thus, a stalemate in the battle for Guadalcanal developed—the Allies delivered supplies and reinforcements to Guadalcanal during the day, and the Japanese did the same by warship, referred to as the "Tokyo Express" by the Allies, at night—with neither side able to deliver enough troops to the island to secure a decisive advantage.
 By mid-October, both sides had roughly an equal number of troops on the island.
 The stalemate was briefly interrupted by two large-ship naval actions.
-On the night of 11–12 October, a U.S. naval force intercepted and defeated a Japanese naval force en route to bombard Henderson Field in the Battle of Cape Esperance.
-But just two nights later, a Japanese force that included the battleships Haruna and Kongō successfully bombarded Henderson Field, destroying most of the U.S. aircraft there and inflicting severe damage on the field's facilities.
+On the night of 11–12 October, a US naval force intercepted and defeated a Japanese naval force en route to bombard Henderson Field in the Battle of Cape Esperance.
+But just two nights later, a Japanese force that included the battleships Haruna and Kongō successfully bombarded Henderson Field, destroying most of the US aircraft there and inflicting severe damage on the field's facilities.

-The U.S. made two moves to try to break the stalemate in the battle for Guadalcanal.
+The US made two moves to try to break the stalemate in the battle for Guadalcanal.
 First, repairs to Enterprise were expedited so that she could return to the South Pacific as soon as possible.
 On 10 October, Enterprise received her new air group (Air Group 10) and on 16 October, she left Pearl Harbor; and on 23 October, she arrived back in the South Pacific and rendezvoused with Hornet and the rest of the Allied South Pacific naval forces on 24 October, 273 nmi northeast of Espiritu Santo.

 Second, on 18 October, Admiral Chester Nimitz, Allied Commander-in-Chief of Pacific Forces, replaced Vice Admiral Robert L. Ghormley with Vice Admiral William Halsey, Jr. as Commander, South Pacific Area: this position commanded Allied forces involved in the Solomon Islands campaign.
 Nimitz felt that Ghormley had become too myopic and pessimistic to lead Allied forces effectively in the struggle for Guadalcanal.
-Halsey was reportedly respected throughout the U.S. naval fleet as a "fighter".
+Halsey was reportedly respected throughout the US naval fleet as a "fighter".
 Upon assuming command, Halsey immediately began making plans to draw the Japanese naval forces into a battle, writing to Nimitz, "I had to begin throwing punches almost immediately."